openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 A Client makes a Credential Request to the Credential Endpoint by sending the following parameters in the entity-body of an HTTP POST request using the `application/json` media type.

-* `format`: REQUIRED if `c_identifier` was not returned from the Token Response.
-Format of the Credential to be issued.
-This Credential format identifier determines further parameters required to determine the type and (optionally) the content of the credential to be issued.
+* `format`: REQUIRED when the `c_identifier` was not returned from the Token Response.
+This parameter determines the format of the Credential to be issued, which may determine the type and any other information related to the Credential to be issued.
 Credential Format Profiles consisting of the Credential format specific set of parameters are defined in (#format_profiles).
 When this parameter is used, `c_identifier` parameter MUST NOT be present.
 * `proof`: OPTIONAL.
-JSON object containing proof of possession of the key material the issued Credential shall be bound to.
+JSON object containing proof of possession of the cryptographic key material the issued Credential shall be bound to.
 The `proof` object MUST contain a following claim:
     * `proof_type`: REQUIRED.
 JSON string denoting the key proof type.
 The value of this claim determines other claims in the key proof object and its respective processing rules.
 Key proof types defined in this specification can be found in (#proof_types).
 * `c_identifier`: REQUIRED if `c_identifier` was returned from the Token Response.
-JSON string that identifies a credential that is being requested to be issued.
-It MUST be present if Credential Issuer returned `c_identifiers` parameter the Token Response.
-When this parameter is used, `format` parameter and any other credential format specific set of parameters such as those defined in (#format_profiles) MUST NOT be present.
+JSON string that identifies a Credential that is being requested to be issued.
+It MUST be present if the Credential Issuer returned `c_identifiers` parameter in the Token Response.
+When this parameter is used, the `format` parameter and any other Credential format specific set of parameters such as those defined in (#format_profiles) MUST NOT be present.
 * `credential_encryption_jwk`: OPTIONAL.
 A JSON object containing a single public key as a JWK used for encrypting the Credential Response.
 * `credential_response_encryption_alg`: OPTIONAL.
 JWE [@!RFC7516] `alg` algorithm [@!RFC7518] REQUIRED for encrypting Credential and/or Batch Credential Responses.
-The default, if omitted, is that no encryption is performed.
-If `credential_response_encryption_alg` is present, `credential_encryption_jwk` MUST be present.
+If omitted, no encryption is intended to be performed.
+When the `credential_response_encryption_alg` is present, the `credential_encryption_jwk` MUST be present.
 * `credential_response_encryption_enc`: OPTIONAL.
 JWE [@!RFC7516] `enc` algorithm [@!RFC7518] REQUIRED for encrypting Credential Responses.
 If `credential_response_encryption_alg` is specified, the default for this value is `A256GCM`.
 When `credential_response_encryption_enc` is included, `credential_response_encryption_alg` MUST also be provided.

 The `proof_type` claim is an extension point that enables the use of different types of proofs for different cryptographic schemes.